ietf/tao/Tao.md

 A common misconception is that all RFCs are the work of the IETF.
 In fact, there are four sources of RFCs: the IETF, the IAB, the IRTF, and Independent streams.
-(Soon there is likely to be a fifth, which is for documents on the RFC series itself.)
-Only documents coming directly from the IETF through Working Groups or sponsored by ADs are can have IETF consensus and be described as IETF specifications or standards.
+It is likely that there will soon be fifth source, which will be for documents on the RFC series itself.
+Only documents coming directly from the IETF through Working Groups, or sponsored by ADs, can have IETF consensus and be described as IETF specifications or standards.

 Once an RFC is published, it is never revised.
 If the specification it describes changes, the standard will be re-published in another RFC that